 - AND follow rules/policies specific to COVID-19, – this means that protocols within the RCA Risk Assessment and Mitigation Checklist Tool are followed and clubs score within the low to moderate risk categories (more information on RCA Risk Assessment Tool is found below)

+Additionally, the Government announced that on Friday, June 12, some regions in the province will advancing to Stage 2 in the Ontario reopening plans.
 To view the latest news release from the Government of Ontario regarding the state of emergency, please visit the below link:

 Reopening of Ontario